bluedynamics/zodict/README.txt

 Threadsafe Locking of a Tree
 --------------------------

 Not ``Node`` nor ``LifecycleNode`` are threadsafe.
-Application-builder are responsible fot this.
+Application-builders are responsible for this.
 Major reason: Acquiring and releasing locks is an expensive operation.

 The module ``zodict.locking`` provides a mechanism to lock the whole tree threadsafe.
-A class an a decorator is provided.
-The Class is intended to be used standalone with some Node, the decorator to be used on subclasses of ``Node`` or ``LifecycleNode``.
+Class and decorator are provided.
+The class is intended to be used standalone with some Node, the decorator to be used on subclasses of ``Node`` or ``LifecycleNode``.

 ``zodict.locking.TreeLock``
-    is a adapter like class on a Node.
+    Adapter like class on a Node.
 It can be used in Python >2.6 within the ``with`` statement.
     ::